Pannita2212/gorest-api-tests/README.md

 ## 10. Current Test Coverage

-The project currently includes these scenarios:
+The project currently includes 20 concrete API scenarios across the Users endpoints.
+The test suite is organized by endpoint and covers both happy-path and failure-path behavior.

+### Implemented scenarios

-1. List users returns 200 and a JSON array
+1. `GET /users` returns 200 and a JSON array
-2. List users supports pagination
+2. `GET /users` supports pagination with `per_page`
-3. Get existing user by ID
+3. `GET /users/{id}` returns an existing user by ID
+4. `GET /users/{id}` returns 404 for a non-existing user
-4. Create user successfully
+5. `POST /users` creates a user successfully
-5. Create user with duplicate email returns validation error
+6. `POST /users` rejects a duplicate email with a validation error
-6. Create user without token returns unauthorized or forbidden
-7. Create user with invalid email returns validation error
-8. Full update user using PUT
-9. Partial update user using PATCH
+7. `POST /users` rejects requests without a token
+8. `POST /users` rejects an invalid email format
+9. `POST /users` rejects an invalid gender value
+10. `POST /users` rejects an invalid status value
+11. `POST /users` rejects a request without a body
+12. `POST /users` rejects a name longer than the allowed maximum length
+13. `POST /users` rejects an empty name
+14. `POST /users` rejects a null status value
+15. `PUT /users/{id}` fully updates an existing user
+16. `PATCH /users/{id}` partially updates a user status
+17. `PUT /users/{id}` rejects an invalid status value
+18. `PATCH /users/{id}` rejects a long name value
-10. Delete user successfully
+19. `DELETE /users/{id}` deletes a user successfully
-11. Get deleted user returns 404
-12. Get non-existing user returns 404
+20. `GET /users/{id}` returns 404 after a user has been deleted

-Coverage areas:
+### Coverage areas

-- CRUD operations
+- CRUD operations for the Users API
-- Positive scenarios
+- Positive and negative scenarios
-- Negative scenarios
 - Authentication error handling
 - Validation error handling
 - JSON schema validation
+- Data cleanup and lifecycle checks
-- Edge cases
+- Pagination and resource lookup edge cases

+### Why these scenarios were chosen

+The suite focuses on the behaviors that matter most for API reliability and regression detection:

+- Read scenarios verify that the public contract is stable and the response payload matches the expected structure.
+- Create scenarios validate the success path and the most common validation problems: duplicate values, invalid email format, unsupported enum values, and required field violations.
+- Update scenarios confirm that full replacement and partial patch flows behave correctly and that validation is enforced on both write operations.
+- Delete scenarios verify the resource lifecycle, including the expected success response and the subsequent 404 after deletion.
+- Authentication checks ensure the API fails safely when the token is missing or invalid.
+- JSON schema validation protects against silent contract changes in required fields, types, and error payloads.

+This is a practical but meaningful coverage set: it validates the core user workflow and the most likely failures without turning the suite into a large, hard-to-maintain matrix of low-value permutations.

 ---